LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       and :term:`this`) required for the correct execution of a predicate call.

+   dynamic predicate
+      A predicate whose clauses can be dynamically added or retracted at runtime.

+   discontiguous predicate
+      A predicate whose clauses are not contiguous in a :term:`source file`.
+      I.e. a predicate whose clauses are mixed with clauses for other predicates.

    multifile predicate
       A predicate whose clauses can be defined in multiple :term:`entities <entity>` and :term:`source files <source file>`.